sushantkumr/CrowdCoin/README.md

 # CrowdCoin
 Decentralized Kickstarter

-Raise funds for your project, venture or gig the decentralized way.
+Raise funds for your project or venture the decentralized way.
 Backers can be assured that the money they contribute is used for the right purposes by approving the usage.
 Refunds are possible if the manager decides to return the surplus.